A concise tutorial review of reverse osmosis and electrodialysis

 and this expression is valid for an ideal membrane, one that perfectly blocks coions.
 There is no dependence on membrane charge here.
-A prefactor in front of the ln-term can be added, which is then called permselectivity, which describes the difference between the ideal ln-term and the measured Donnan potential.
-The $\pm$-symbol depends on the sign of the membrane charge and on whether `$\Delta$' is defined from c-side to d-side or vice-versa.
+A prefactor in front of the ln-term can be added, which is then called the permselectivity, which describes the difference between the ideal ln-term and the measured Donnan potential.
+The $\pm$-symbol depends on the sign of the membrane charge and on whether the Donnan potential is defined from c-side to d-side, or vice-versa.

 Now, interestingly, Eq.~\eqref{eq_Donnan_5} follows from Eq.~\eqref{eq_Donnan_4} as a first term in a Taylor-expansion around the point that $X^{-1} \rightarrow 0$.
-This first term is very accurate when on both sides of the membrane the salt concentration is very low compared to \textit{X}.
-But we can now add the second term in the Taylor expansion and obtain a novel, highly accurate, expression for the Donnan potential, given by
+This first term suffices when on both sides of the membrane the salt concentration is very low compared to \textit{X}.
+But we can now add the second term in the Taylor expansion as well, and obtain a very accurate expression for the Donnan potential, given by

-where the total Donnan potential decreases (in magnitude) when membrane charge density \textit{X} drops, or when the difference between $c\s{c}$ and $c\s{d}$ increases.
-Note that this novel equation is only valid as a first correction to Eq.~\eqref{eq_Donnan_5} when \textit{X} is of the order of the salt concentration or larger.
-For lower \textit{X}, we must use Eq.~\eqref{eq_Donnan_4}.
+where the total Donnan potential decreases (in magnitude) when the membrane charge density \textit{X} goes down, or when the difference between $c\s{c}$ and $c\s{d}$ increases.
+This novel equation is only valid as a first correction to Eq.~\eqref{eq_Donnan_5} when the salt concentrations on both sides are sufficiently lower than $|X|$.
+For higher salt concentrations, we must use Eq.~\eqref{eq_Donnan_4}.
 Note that in Eqs.~\eqref{eq_Donnan_4} and~\eqref{eq_Donnan_6} it is important to use the same unit for \textit{c} and for \textit{X}, either both in M or both in mM, i.e., mol/m\textsuperscript{3}.

 Thus, the new expression provides a correction to the Donnan potential for finite values of \textit{X}, without invoking the empirical concept of a permselectivity.
-The additional term correctly identifies that the correction to ideality depends on the membrane charge density \textit{X}, but also on $c\s{d}$ and $c\s{c}$, and this clearly highlights how the concept of a permselectivity is not an intrinsic membrane property, but for a given membrane varies with salt concentration, even along the \textit{z}-coordinate within the same ED module (or changes in time in a batch experiment with changing reservoir concentrations).
+The additional term shows that the correction to ideality not only depends on the membrane charge density \textit{X}, but also on $c\s{d}$ and $c\s{c}$, and this clearly highlights how the concept of a permselectivity is not an intrinsic membrane property, but for a given membrane varies with salt concentration, even along the \textit{z}-coordinate within the same ED module (or changes in time in a batch experiment with changing reservoir concentrations).